Locations:

 Razor burn can lead to ingrown hairs, which can then cause a condition called pseudofolliculitis barbae, or “razor bumps.”
 Instead of the bumpy, red rash that accompanies regular razor burn, razor bumps look (and feel) more like little pimples.

-“If it looks like a pimple, over-the-counter or prescription acne medicines can tackle the surface or deeper skin layers to prevent more of them,” Dr. Rome says, “but you should only use them with your doctor’s blessing.”
+“If it looks like a pimple, over-the-counter or prescription acne medicines can tackle the surface or deeper skin layers to prevent more of them,” Dr. Rome says.
+“But you should only use them with your doctor’s blessing.”

-But if things are really painful, you could be dealing with something more, like an infection.
+If things are really painful, you could be dealing with something more, like an infection.

 “Big, juicy lesions may signal a pocket of pus that needs attention,” Dr. Rome states.
 “See a doctor for help getting rid of these.”